kreid415/kreid415.github.io/_pages/about.md

 With my varied background, I hope to have a unique perspective on the problems facing healthcare and the health sciences.
 I am an aspiring scientist, with broad interests across computational neuroscience, bioinformatics, and artificial intelligence.

-I hope that this site can serve as a guide for those that wish to follow the path that I am on, as well as a place to share ideas and learn from one other.
+I hope that this site can serve as a guide for those that wish to follow the path that I am on, as well as a place to share ideas and learn from another.
 Read posts from my [blog](/blog), or check out the [repositories](/repositories) that I support to learn more about my work.